 As a member/partner of Melchiode Marks King LLC (“MMK”), Olivia manages a successful litigation practice and litigates disputes in Louisiana, Mississippi, and Georgia.
 She defends, advocates, and advises clients in areas of law, including insurance defense and coverage, professional liability (D&O, E&O, EPL), construction defect litigation, transportation and trucking litigation, contractual disputes, and general tort litigation.

-Olivia is recognized as a Top Lawyer (2018) by New Orleans Magazine, and as a three-time Super Lawyer Rising Star (2018 to 2020).
+Olivia is recognized as a Top Lawyer (2018, 2021) by New Orleans Magazine, as a three-time Super Lawyer Rising Star (2018 to 2020), and a Louisiana Super Lawyer (2022).
 Some of her successes include the following matters:

 - Obtained a state court jury verdict for a worldwide roofing manufacturer against products liability and construction defect claims.